TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/FilesAndLocations/Index.rst

   ".php".
 Only for new tables.

 Configuration/TCA/Overrides
-  For extending existing tables, one file per database table, using the name of the table for the file, plus ".php".
+  For extending existing tables.
+  General advice: One file per database table, using the name of the table for the file, plus ".php".
+  For more informations, see chapter :ref:`Extending the TCA Array <storing-changes-extension>`.

 Configuration/TSconfig/Page
   Page TSconfig, see chapter :ref:`'Page TSconfig' in the TSconfig Reference